Balamung/LostSeraphimDiscordBot/README.md

 # Lost Seraphim Discord Bot

-This is an internal bot I'm making for fun
+This is an internal bot I'm making for fun.
+Please be nice, it's my first time using Python.

 ## Installation